trueheart78/trueheart78.com/now.md

 I'm currently living in Franklin, OH working remote for [CoverMyMeds](http://covermymeds.com) as a software developer.

-*Last updated on July 14th, 2016*
+*Last updated on July 21st, 2016*

 ### Now

-* Coming up on Redis by studying [Seven Databases in Seven Weeks](https://pragprog.com/book/rwdata/seven-databases-in-seven-weeks)
+* Learning Redis by studying [Seven Databases in Seven Weeks](https://pragprog.com/book/rwdata/seven-databases-in-seven-weeks)
-* Learning [Programming Elixir](https://pragprog.com/book/elixir12/programming-elixir-1-2) by Dave Thomas
+* Learning about ActiveJob and Sidekiq
-  * Just starting Chapter 10 on Processing Collections.
 * Looking into Rails 5
 * Taking notes using git for my [Book Notes](https://github.com/trueheart78/book-notes)
   * It's now more about notes on whatever I am studying